ameetmund/blockchain_brownie_simple_storage/README.md

 >   - We can do specific function test by using 'brownie test -k function_name'
 >   - We can also run 'brownie test --pdb' to open python shell to test the values
 >   - We can use 'brownie test -s' to display print statements.

+#### How to test using testnet
+> Check the list of available networks using 'brownie networks list'
+> Add the environment variable 'WEB3_INFURA_PROJECT_ID' in the .env file.
+We can get the project id from infura.io -- > settings.
+> Add a new function get_account to check if the active network is development or testnet.
+Then make a call to get_account from deploy_simple_storage function
+> Run the script with the command 'brownie run scripts/deploy.py --network rinkeby'.

+#### How to connect with a specific contract
+> All the smart contract deployments are available under build --> deployments
+> If we want to use a specific contract, then we can get it by using array value.
+For example if we want to use first version of SimpleStorage contract then we have to use SimpleStorage[0].
+For latest version SimpleStorage[-1] must be used.
+> read_value.py is coded to access specific value of smart contract.

+#### Use of console
+> In order to use brownie shell, we need to run is using 'brownie console'.
+It's a good way to do things in adhoc manner